zacharski/esp8266book/experiment2.md

 ## Introduction
 Now that you have conquered blinking an LED and know what an output is, it is time to learn inputs!

 In this circuit, we’ll be introducing one of the most common and simple inputs – a push button – by using a digital input.
 Just like the LED, the push button is a basic component that is used in almost everything.
-The way a push button works with your Photon is that when the button is pushed, the voltage goes LOW.
-You Photon reads this and reacts accordingly.
-RedBoard Photon has internal pull-up resistor, which keeps the voltage HIGH when you’re not pressing the button.
+The way a push button works with your esp8266 board is that when the button is pushed, the voltage goes LOW.
+Your board reads this and reacts accordingly.
+It has an internal pull-up resistor, which keeps the voltage HIGH when you’re not pressing the button.

 ### Parts Needed
 You will need the following parts:

 * 1x LED
 * 1x Push Button
-* 1x 560Ω Resistor (green blue brown)
+* 1x 330 Resistor (orange orange brown)
 * 4x Jumper Wires
 ![](pics/e2parts.png)

 ## Suggested Reading
-* [Switch Basics](https://learn.sparkfun.com/tutorials/switch-basics) – The push button is a momentary switch.
+* **Switch Basics** – The push button is a momentary switch.
 Momentary switches are switches which only remain in their on state as long as they’re being actuated (pressed, held, magnetized, etc.).
-Learn more about the different types of switches.
+Learn more about the different types of switches at [this Sparkfun site.](https://learn.sparkfun.com/tutorials/switch-basics)

 ## Hardware Hookup